GOP politicians rush to Manhattan to line up behind Trump as hush money trial continues

 The New York trial is expected to resume Thursday with further cross-examination of Cohen by Trump attorney Todd Blanche.

-The post GOP politicians rush to Manhattan to line up behind Trump as hush money trial continues appeared first on Utah News Dispatch.
+The post GOP politicians rush to Manhattan to line up behind Trump as hush money trial continues appeared first on Rhode Island Current.